Larceny from a Building: N.Y.P.L. § 155.05(3) Explained

 Legal Elements of Larceny from a Building

-- Intent: The accused must have had the intention to permanently deprive the owner of the property.
+- Intent: The individual accused of larceny must have had the clear intention to permanently deprive the owner of their property.
+This intent can be demonstrated through actions or statements made by the accused, indicating a premeditated plan to steal.

 Possible Defenses